-Timer 3 is a 16-bit Timer/Counter which can operate either as a timer or an event counter, as selected by C/T3 in T3CON register.
-Timer 3 has four operating modes: Capture, Auto-Reload (up or down counting) and Programmable Clock-Out, which are selected by bits in the T3CON, T3MOD and T3MOD1 registers.
-Timer 3 Pin configuration are as following:
+Timer 3 is a 16-bit Timer/Counter which can operate either as a timer or an event counter, as selected by T3CKS, T3X12 and C/T3.
+Timer 3 has serval operating modes: Capture, Auto-Reload (up counting), 8-bit PWM, and Programmable Clock-Out, which are selected by bits in the T3CON, T3MOD and T3MOD1 registers.